edwardjacob2315/Data-Science-portofolio-example/README.md

-# Simple Python Exercise
+# Python Exercise
-Simple Exercise to refresh my syntax memory
+An Exercise to refresh my syntax memory, and my logic of thinking